Thank you for reading our post, please rate this article at the end.

 By 1921, it had grown to more than 17,000 registered members who would travel fearlessly across unpaved roads.

-In late 1920, many Americans resorted to innovatively living in their vehicles, but this was not for recreational purposes.
+In the late 1920s, many Americans resorted to innovatively living in their vehicles, but this was not for recreational purposes.

-It was instead for survival, given the economic crisis of the Great Depression that affected many countries across the globe.
+It was instead a matter of survival, given the economic crisis of the Great Depression that affected many countries worldwide.

 Towards the end of this decade, Wally Byam invented the world’s first Airstream trailer, laying the sturdy groundwork for future motorhomes.